RobertDober/lab42_tmux2/README.md

 ### Plugins

-Plugins are easy to write, just MP the `Lab42::Tmux::Session` class.
-However precise guidelines how to do this will be available soon, also you might want to create some configuration.
+Plugins are easy to write, one could just MP the `Lab42::Tmux::Session` class.

 However, the goal of plugins being to be combineable the `lab42_tmux2` gem offers a mechanism to protect plugins from each other.
 This works as follows: